LunatiqueCoder/expo-notifee-plugin/README.md

 [![GitHub][9]][10]
 [![npm][13]][14]

-# 🖲 `expo-notifee-remote-plugin`
+# 🖲 expo-notifee-remote-plugin
-### `expo-notifee-remote-plugin` is an Expo plugin that configures a NotificationServiceExtension to use Notifee for remote notifications
+### Expo plugin that configures a Notification Service Extension to use Notifee for remote notifications

 > 📖 Please visit the [`Notifee's Docs: Remote Notification Support`][20] to see what this plugin does behind the scenes